-Summary of action action to be used Likely benefit / saving Barriers Environmental impacts Timescales Priority order Increased media & comms After implementing TUBs & NEUBs and if the raw water position fails to improve 2% demand reduction assumed No significant barriers however we would need to be conscious of the level and regularity of our comms with customers as over-information can sometimes be viewed negatively Will only lead to a positive environmental outcome Ready to implement 1 zones as Pressure management i.e. further reduce pressure while still maintaining essential services, night time reductions.
-Once we increase our media & comms we will consider this as it should form part of additional ongoing coms We assume limited savings Customer communication to ensure awareness of this Neutral to positive - reduced leakage through pressure management Ready to implement 2 zones as Reward scheme for using less water, incentive scheme e.g. bill rebate, postcode scale targets and reward for all if target met, or charitable giving if target met Once we increase our media & comms we will consider this as it should form part of additional ongoing coms We assume limited savings Metering Neutral to positive - would hope for reduced demand therefore less raw water required to be put into supply Ready to implement 3 Removal of exemptions under TUBs and NEUBs (as detailed in After implementing TUBs & NEUBs and if the raw We assume limited savings Customer communication to ensure awareness of Neutral to positive - reduced usage by removing exemptions Ready to implement once approval 4
+Тур acti e of ion Water Resource Zone Summary of action Trigger for action to be used Likely benefit / saving Barriers Environmental impacts Timescales Priority order After implementing TUBs & NEUBs 2% domand No significant barriers however we would need to be conscious of the level and regularity of our comms with customers Will only lead to a All zones as Increased media & water position reduction can sometimes he environmental Ready to Der nand necessarv comms fails to improve assumed viewed negatively outcome implement 1 Der nand All zones as necessary Pressure management i.e. further reduce pressure while still maintaining essential services, night time reductions.
+Once we increase our media & comms we will consider this as it should form part of additional ongoing coms We assume limited savings Customer communication to ensure awareness of this Neutral to positive - reduced leakage through pressure management Ready to implement 2 Der nand All zones as necessary Reward scheme for using less water, incentive scheme e.g. bill rebate, postcode scale targets and reward for all if target met, or charitable giving if target met Once we increase our media & comms we will consider this as it should form part of additional ongoing coms We assume limited savings Metering Neutral to positive - would hope for reduced demand therefore less raw water required to be put into supply Ready to implement 3 Removal of exemptions under After implementing We assume Customer Neutral to positive - reduced usage by Ready to implement Der nand All Zones as ious and NEUBS IUBS & NEUBS savings exemptions approval Л Der nunu песеззагу las detailed in Suvings chould awareness Of слетрионз approvar 4